'Noxious substance' sprayed on people in London

 (CNN)A number of people were injured after a group of males sprayed them with what appears to be "a noxious substance" near Stratford Shopping Centre in East London, London Metropolitan Police said Saturday night.

-It's believed six people were hurt in the incident at 8 p.m. local time (3 p.m.
+It's believed six people were hurt in the incident around 8 p.m. local time (3 p.m.
 ET), police said in a statement.
+London Ambulance Service said five people were treated at the scene and three were taken to a hospital.

 "This incident is not being treated as terror-related," the police statement said.